 Would you like to prepare to do “pulpit supply” or lead worship with your pastor?
-This course will focus on basic understandings of worship, gaining skills for Lay Servants planning and leading worship, and fulfill requirements for Lay Speaker Certification.
+This course will focus on basic understandings of worship and gaining skills for Lay Servants planning and leading worship.
+It fulfills requirements for “Leading Worship” and “Planning Worship” needed for Lay Speaker Certification.
 Particular emphasis will be given to students’ role in relation to other leaders and the congregation.

-We will explore the history and practice of Christian liturgy and worship leadership, the task of planning worship, and various settings and approaches where Lay Servants and Certified Lay Speakers may lead worship.
-In addition, we will also explore the work of reading Scripture, leading prayer, distribution of the elements at the Lord’s Supper, and the basic dos and don’ts of effective worship leadership.
+We will explore our United Methodist worship history and the current authoritative “Basic Pattern” of worship and Holy Communion, the task of planning worship, and various settings and approaches where Lay Servants and Certified Lay Speakers may lead worship.
+In addition, we will also explore the work of reading Scripture, leading prayer, assisting at the Lord’s Supper and baptism, and other roles in worship leadership.

 Note: Be aware that this course has daily assignments and there is an expectation of daily online group participation.
-Students should expect to spend a minimum of an hour a day on weekdays.
+Students should expect to spend a minimum of an hour a day on weekdays for the duration of the course.
+Some participants have said they spent 2-3 hours on course readings and responses each day.

 This class has been approved by Discipleship Ministries (formerly the General Board of Discipleship) as an advanced course in Lay Servant Ministries, and is the “worship” class required for Lay Speaker certification.